chidoziemanagwu/aisoc-season-2/Applied AI/readme.md

-# Applied AI Pathway of AI Summer of Code 2.0
+# Applied AI Pathway of AISOC 2.0